Frittole (meat dish)

 The butchering of the pig, in Calabria, is a true collective ritual, of a liberating and at the same time propitiatory, during which the threat of natural forces is imprisoned in a symbolic ritual and culture.
-The typical popular saying "ru porcu not si jetta nenti" (of the pig, nothing has to wasted) indicates that during all stages of the killing and slaughter, it takes food from all parts of the animal.
+The typical popular saying "ru porcu not si jetta nenti" ('of the pig, nothing has to wasted') indicates that during all stages of the killing and slaughter, it takes food from all parts of the animal.

 The frittole in Reggio Calabria, by tradition, are consumed during the Feast of Our Lady of Consolation, during which the aroma can be smelt around the old town, helping to create the colorful and distinctive festive atmosphere for the people.

 In Mammola, an ancient tradition survives of singing a serenade during the killing of the pig, sung and played with accordion and guitar to honor the family.
-This special evening is celebrated with friends and family with the tasting of frittole, obviously accompanied by a glass of wine and bread pizza" (corn bread), prepared during the day and cooked in the typical caddàra.
-In other cultures, specifically ancient Greek, the pig skin's wrinkle count is used to augur the gender of a newborn.
+This special evening is celebrated with friends and family with the tasting of frittole, accompanied by a glass of wine and bread pizza (cornbread), prepared during the day and cooked in the typical caddàra.
+In other cultures, specifically Ancient Greek, the pig skin's wrinkle count is used to augur the gender of a newborn.
 If the pig skin has an even number of wrinkles, the child is predicted to be female.
 On the other hand, if the pig skin tallies an odd number of wrinkles, then the child is going to be a male.

-The frittole are consumed in many ways, but more traditionally during the weekly Saturday rituals "u pani ca 'scorcìtta" (bun with rind), accompanied by the local red wine.
+The frittole are consumed in many ways, but more traditionally during the weekly Saturday rituals u pani ca 'scorcìtta ('bun with rind'), accompanied by the local red wine.

 There is still the custom to hold the typical frìttuli, a big table with unique dishes, red wine and citrus fruit salad (oranges, lemons, bergamot) to end a meal.

-In the province of Cosenza, the frìttuli and Frisui are matched with the fried egg.
+In the province of Cosenza, the frìttuli and frisui are matched with the fried egg.